 nor metallic substance about you; and thirdly, as a warning to your own heart, that should you at any future period meet a Brother in distressed circumstances who might solicit your assistance, you will remember the peculiar moment you were received into Masonry, poor and penniless, and cheerfully embrace the opportunity of practicing that virtue you have professed to admire.

-The third principle, ‘Truth’, that is, understanding and education, is mentioned specifically in the second degree ceremony:
+The third principle, ‘Truth’, that is, understanding and education, is emphasised specifically in the second degree:

 … the badge with which you have now been invested points out that, as a Craftsman, you are expected to make the liberal Arts and Sciences your future study, that you may the better be enabled to discharge your duties as a Mason and estimate the wonderful works of the Almighty.

-Taken as a whole, the Charges, Ritual, and the 1723 Constitutions and its successors, are designed to inculcate Enlightenment principles and ensure that the values and aspirations of eighteenth-century Freemasonry are safeguarded.
+Taken as a whole, the Charges, Ritual, and the 1723 Constitutions, are designed to inculcate Enlightenment principles and ensure that the values and aspirations of eighteenth-century Freemasonry are secured.